Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 The onboarding of FIAT currencies (like the US-Dollar or Euro) to a Blockchain solution is very cumbersome, especially for end-users.
 They need to be "in the system" already - means, that the users often need to buy and transfer DAI or other cryptocurrencies in order to take part in a Smart Contract.
 For doing that, they need to have quite some crypto knowledge.
 If your business wants to reach a broader user-base outside of the crypto-universe, you need to offer a simple solution for on- and off-ramping traditional FIAT currencies.

-We want to implement a FIAT on- & off-ramp solution for the Polkadot ecosystem: Anyone should be able to link tokens to their own bank account, thus creating a "private" fully pegged stable-coin which mirrors the balance of his bank account.
+We want to implement a FIAT on- & off-ramp solution for the Mintbase ecosystem: Anyone should be able to link tokens to their own bank account, thus creating a "private" fully pegged stable-coin which mirrors the balance of his bank account.
 The bank account only has the purpose of pegging the token, nothing more.
 A wire-transfer of an end-user to this bank account will automatically create (mint) new stable-coins and place it to a target address or contract.
 Burning these stable-coins will trigger a wire-transfer from the pegging account.
 The balance of the bank account is always the same as the total supply of these stable-coins.
 So its one stable-coin per bank account, synchronized in both (!) directions.

 We are interested in that project, because we think the general idea is applicable and valuable to any blockchain-based solution who wants to reach a consumer market.
 This assumption was validated with the project [crowdlitoken.com](crowdlitoken.com): Users can invest into real estate with Swiss Francs.
 Once they are transferred their funds, their balance of Crowdlitoken is shown in Swiss Francs, where 1 Franc = 1 Crowdlitoken.
 Means - exactly what they have invested is shown as token-balance.
-Crowdlitoken runs on Ethereum - currently the high transaction fees are unbearable - this is another motivation to implement our solution on Polkadot.
+Crowdlitoken runs on Ethereum - currently the high transaction fees are unbearable - this is another motivation to implement our solution on Mintbase.

 The scope for this initial grant is: Implement a substrate based chain with a fully pegged stable-coin, synchronized via an off-chain worker with a fully pegging bank account.
 Incoming bank transactions (FIAT payments) and burning of stable-coins will trigger a sync, a token transfer does not trigger actions on the bank account.
 So transferring real funds to the bank account leads to a mint of new stable-coins.
 A burn triggers a "real" bank transaction from the pegging account to some other bank account.
 This concept is quite different to existing stable-coins like DAI, TrueUSD or Tether: Everybody with a bank account is able to attach his own bank account to his own para-chain or smart contract, and create his own stable-coin.
 But our focus is not the stable-coin - it is about providing a technical solution for FIAT on- and off-ramping.

 Another, more philosophical angle on the project:
 The banking system can be seen (not technically of course) as a ledger with a blocktime of 1 day (in best case), with a proof of authority and consensus between banks, and the payment network acting as a "relay chain".
 We want to attach this ledger to the polkadot ecosystem - like it is done with other blockchain systems already.
 Value in FIAT should flow in & out of the para chains & relay chain seamlessly.
-Technically we make banking interfaces (APIs for getting balance & sending FIAT) compatible with Polkadot.
+Technically we make banking interfaces (APIs for getting balance & sending FIAT) compatible with Mintbase.

 ## Project Details

 ### Brief description

-We want to build a solution to on- and off-ramp FIAT currencies (currency is not relevant) to the Polkadot Ecosystem.
+We want to build a solution to on- and off-ramp FIAT currencies (currency is not relevant) to the Mintbase Ecosystem.
 We do not want to create another FIAT-stable-coin, but rather integrate the existing banking-infrastructure in a "blockchain manner".

-Aim is to create a system  which connects any bank account to the Polkadot ecosystem.
+Aim is to create a system  which connects any bank account to the Mintbase ecosystem.
 The main functions are:

-* **Mint**: Send funds from the banking system to Polkadot which brings new value into the Polkadot system where it floats for whatever reason.
+* **Mint**: Send funds from the banking system to Mintbase which brings new value into the Mintbase system where it floats for whatever reason.
-* **Burn**: Polkadot can send funds to any bank account outside the system, thus taking value out of the Polkadot system.
+* **Burn**: Mintbase can send funds to any bank account outside the system, thus taking value out of the Mintbase system.

 ### Mockups/designs of any UI components

 We will implement the system as **API first** - so do not expect to see much UI components.
 Anyhow - because a similar concept is already live on Ethereum, we can demo the concept with existing systems with UIs and demo pages, which were created by element36 (this team).
 Check out our examples based on our Ethereum solution [here](https://github.com/element36-io/cash36-examples).
-Be aware, just porting the Ethereum based system is NOT what we intend to do on Polkadot - this proposal here is much narrower in scope and thus should be easier to use in other systems.
+Be aware, just porting the Ethereum based system is NOT what we intend to do on Mintbase - this proposal here is much narrower in scope and thus should be easier to use in other systems.

 ### Architecture Overview